Hvaheterdu/rock-paper-scissors/README.md

 # Rock paper scissors

-This repo is a simple Rock paper scissors game between a player and the computer.
+This is a simple Rock paper scissors game between a player and the computer.

 Better solutions are most likely out there, but this was the first time I used the pygame module.